JetBrains/guide/site/go/tutorials/cli-apps-go-cobra/creating_cli/index.md

 ![Creating a Go application](./images/1.png)

+If you are using the command-line, you will need to `go mod init Zero`.

 Create a `main.go` file within the project directory.
 This file will act as the central hub for your project's codebase:

 ![Sample of a newly created main.go file](./images/2.png)